kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.batchSession.set(name, value, onSuccess, onFail)`

-Like `jatos.batchSession.add`, but instead of a JSON Pointer path it accepts a name of the field to be stored.
+A convenience function for `jatos.batchSession.add`.
+Instead of a JSON Pointer path it accepts a name of the field to be stored (without a slash in front).
 Therefore it works only on the first level of the Batch Session's object tree.
 If the name already exists in the Batch Session the value will be overwritten.

 * _@param {string} name_ - name of the field
 * _@param {object} value_ - value to be stored